Katy Börner

 Katy Börner (born 1967 in Leipzig, Germany) is an engineer, scholar, author, educator, and speaker specializing in data analysis and visualization, particularly in the areas of science and technology (S&T) studies and biomedical applications.
 Based out of Indiana University, Bloomington, Börner is the Victor Yngve Distinguished Professor of Engineering & Information Science in the Department of Intelligent Systems Engineering and the Department of Information and Library Science at the Luddy School of Informatics, Computing, and Engineering and a member of the Core Cognitive Science Faculty.
-Since 2012, she has also held the position of visiting professor at the Royal Netherlands Academy of Arts and Sciences (KNAW) in Amsterdam, The Netherlands, and in 2017-2019, she was a Humboldt Fellow at Dresden University of Technology, Germany.
+She has also held the position of visiting professor at the Royal Netherlands Academy of Arts and Sciences (KNAW) in Amsterdam, the Netherlands (2012–2013), a visiting professor and Mercator Fellow in User-Centered Social Media, Department of Computer Science and Applied Cognitive Science, University of Duisburg–Essen, Duisburg, Germany (2015–2018), a visiting scientist, Organisation for Economic Co-Operation and Development (OECD), Paris, France (Jan–May 2014), a Humboldt Fellow at Dresden University of Technology, Germany (2017–2019), and a Stiftung Charité Awardee & Visiting Fellow.

 Börner is the founding director of the Cyberinfrastructure for Network Science Center, an organization dedicated to the study, development, and promotion of tools and services for the analysis and visualization of large-scale networks, particularly in the areas of biomedical, social, and behavioral science, physics, and technology.
 She is also the curator of the international Places & Spaces: Mapping Science exhibit, a collection of science maps and macroscope tools that seeks to educate the general public about science mapping and empower individuals to create their own data visualizations.

 In 2015, she was appointed to a two-year term as member of the U.S. Department of Commerce's Data Advisory Council.
 Since October 2018, she has served as a Trustee of the Institute for Pure & Applied Mathematics (IPAM), NSF Math Institute at UCLA.
+Since 2023, Börner is a CIFAR MacMillan Multiscale Human Co-Director.

 Education and career

 Börner holds an MS in electrical engineering from the University of Technology in Leipzig and earned her PhD in computer science from the University of Kaiserslautern in 1997.
 After one year as a Postdoc at the University of Bielefeld, Börner joined the Faculty of Computer Science at Indiana University (IU), Bloomington in 1998 and later took up primary residence on the Faculty of Information and Library Science.
-In 2009, she was named Victor H. Yngve Professor in the School of Library and Information Science (now the Luddy School of Informatics, Computing, and Engineering.
-In 2015, she was promoted to distinguished professor, the highest academic rank within IU.
+In 2009, she was named Victor H. Yngve Professor in the School of Library and Information Science (now the Luddy School of Informatics, Computing, and Engineering).
+In 2015, she was promoted to Distinguished Professor, the highest academic rank within IU.